-Your read-across hypothesis common for the prediction of toxicological, ecotoxicological and environmental fate properties can be summarised as: Common route of synthesis, similar structural features (surfactant) and similar physico-chemical properties result in similar properties for metabolism, environmental fate, and essentially identical hazard profiles regarding human health.
+Your read-across hypothesis common for the prediction of toxicological and ecotoxicological properties can be summarised as: Common route of synthesis, similar structural features (surfactant) and similar physico-chemical properties result in similar properties for metabolism, environmental fate, and essentially identical hazard profiles regarding human health.
 In addition, a trend of increasing toxicity with increasing alkyl carbon chain length can be observed for aquatic toxicity.

 ECHA understands that you predict the properties of the Substance using a read-across hypothesis which assumes that different compounds have similar properties.
-The properties of your Substance are predicted to be quantitatively equal to those of the source substance for all endpoints except for aquatic toxicity, for which your prediction is based on an identified trend within the group.
+The properties of your Substance are predicted to be quantitatively equal to those of the source substance to be quantitatively equal to those of the source substance to xicity, for which your prediction is based on an identified trend within the group.based on an identified trend within the group.